About the FAJEF

 Me Rémillard has also been a lecturer for more than twenty-five years, during which time, he has taught various courses in Public Administration, Business Administration, and Political Science at the Université de Saint-Boniface.

 Prior to his work with the FAJEF and the CCFJ, Me Rémillard did legal research for the Institut Joseph-Dubuc from 1990 to 1994.
 He then held the position of Director of Political and Legal Affairs for the Société franco-manitobaine from 1994 to 1998, and then Language Rights Director of the Court Challenges Program of Canada from 1998 to 2000.
-After briefly working at the Internal Trade Secretariat as Senior Policy Advisor, he was Director of the Institut Joseph-Dubuc from 2002-2008.
+After briefly working at the Internal Trade Secretariat as Senior Policy Analyst, he was Director of the Institut Joseph-Dubuc from 2002-2008.

 A Wealth of Education